 The EoDBR is published by the World Bank.
 The key highlights of the Ease of Doing Business Report are given below:

-- The World Bank Publishes this report Every year.
-The index has been created to evaluate the impact of the economic policies/reforms implemented by the government in the respective countries to promote and make it easier to do business.
+- The World Bank used to publish this report annually.
+The index had been created to evaluate the impact of the economic policies/reforms implemented by the government in the respective countries to promote and make it easier to do business.

-- This report is published after evaluating the performance of countries under the following 11 parameters (for this year’s ranking, the labour market parameter is not considered, hence this year’s ranking is based on ten parameters).
+- This report is published after evaluating the performance of countries under the following 11 parameters (for 2020 ranking, the labour market parameter was not considered, hence 2020 ranking was based on ten parameters).

 - Empirical research from government officials, lawyers, business consultants, accountants, other professionals is done in order to collect the data for the performance of these countries.